scottfr/SystemsBook/Environment/environment.md

 DIAGRAM

-With this version of the model you vary the values of [factor] to get a sense of the impact the [factor] has on the growth of [stuff]].
+With this version of the model you can vary the values of [factor] to get a sense of the impact the [factor] has on the growth of [stuff]].

 RESULTS